hornvale/.github/README.md

 # .github

-Hornvale is an experimental MUD built on the Mistwood library.
+Hornvale is an experimental simulation with elements of MUDs, text adventures, and sandboxes.